dnl1vieira/Alamofire/README.md

 This project was made for practice the language swift with table views and consumes a external API.

 ## What I’ve Learned
+- Use cocoapods to install alamofire and SwiftLint
 - How to implement a request by Alamofire
 - Receive data by json
 - Use model to fill a table view